Zhijie-YU/Learning_Notes/Notes_Taichi.md

 #### CPIC (Compatible PIC)
 CPIC is designed to deal with rigid body cutting (Displacement discontinuity) and two-way rigid body coupling.
 Refer to [MLS-MPM](https://www.seas.upenn.edu/~cffjiang/research/mlsmpm/hu2018mlsmpm.pdf) for details.
-"Compatible": particle and its surrounding grid node at the same side of the rigid body.
+"Compatible": particle and its surrounding grid node at the same side of the the same rigid body.

 1. Grid-wise colored distance field (CDF)
    > Need to capture